A Haber

 A Haber is a worldwide news channel in Turkey.
 It was founded by Çalık Holding in 2011.
 Like the Turkey-wide ATV channel, A Haber belongs to Turkey's second-largest media group, Turkuvaz-AŞ.
 This in turn belongs to the Çalık Holding of Ahmet Çalık, who founded the station in 2011.

+History

+On April 24, 2011, it started test broadcasting and on April 25, 2011, it started normal broadcasting.
+In addition to broadcasting news, it also broadcasts some football matches.
+It owns the broadcast rights to Copa America 2011 and broadcast all matches in HD quality.
+It also broadcast the 2011 Italian Super Cup Final in HD quality.
+It also broadcast some of the Turkey Cup 2011-2012 season matches live in HD.